YorkEarwaker/Electrical-Engineering/rpi-pico/README.md

 TODO
 * <todo: consider, preparetory work for Climate-Model \amn project PoC, >
-* <todo: consider, wifi connection to RPi Pico 2 W , see datasheet below, try both MicroPython and C/C++ versions, can a Pico flashed with MPY execute c/c++ code too? >
+* <todo: consider, wifi connection to RPi Pico 2 W , see datasheet below, >
 * <todo: consider, bluetooth project, RPi Pico >
+* <todo: try both MicroPython and C/C++ versions, can a Pico flashed with MPY execute c/c++ code too? >
 * <todo: consider, research Core 0 core0 Core 1 core1 RPi Pico ARM chip, threading, asysnc, two executables running at the same time one on each core, one executable accessing both cores, >
-* <todo: consider, testing the sku 19328 RPi Pico M micorcontroller product included in the Waveshare MicroPython learning kit, supplied by The Pi Hut, This microcontroller is not a W wireless >
+* <todo: consider, testing the sku 19328 RPi Pico M micorcontroller product included in the Waveshare MicroPython learning kit, supplied by The Pi Hut, This microcontroller is not a W wireless, manufactured in CN, part of Waveshare Micropython Learning Kit, >
-* <todo: consider, purchase a few more, one or two or three, additional RPi Pico breadboards, Allows for multiple cicuit design and testing with different versions of the RPi Pico microcontrollers, >
-* <todo: consider, purchase one RPi Pico with debug connector already onboard the microcontroller, so as not to have to solder one on. >
+* <todo: consider, purchase one RPi Pico with debug connector already onboard the microcontroller, so as not to have to solder one on.
+18/04/2025 difficulty sourcing Pico with onbaord debug connector,>
-* <todo: consider, purchase one or two more RPi Pico 2 W to run parallel projects with different tool sets mpy and cpa in parallel; wifi, bluethooth, assorted sensors, .
-To allow for incremental change to circuit design, to allow for identical circuit design in mpy and cpa, ... dev, qa, prod, >
 * <todo: consider, fritzing diagrams for cicuit board designs, start with current solutions uploaded to GitHub, >